Kevin09C/Dyn3DG/README.md

 Based on [Dynamic 3D Gaussians](https://dynamic3dgaussians.github.io/)

-Follow the instructions on [this repo](https://github.com/JonathonLuiten/Dynamic3DGaussians) to download the rasterizer, install dependencies, and get the data.
+Follow the instructions on [this repo](https://github.com/JonathonLuiten/Dynamic3DGaussians) to install dependencies, and get the data.
+As we modified the rasterizer, we included it already in this repo.
+So you just need to install it, but not download the repo.

+Please note that the rasterizer has a pretty [restrictive license](https://github.com/graphdeco-inria/gaussian-splatting?tab=License-1-ov-file#readme) that applies to this part of the code.
+This license is also present within the subfolder.

 ##  Segmentation Masks with GroundingDINO and SAM